warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

 Sometimes it is useful to get the context in which a search term was mentioned so that you can display more detailed results to a user.
 To do this, you add the `search_highlights` parameter to the search query, specifying the field names for which you would like excerpts with the highlighted search term to be returned.
-By defaults, the search term is placed in `<em` tags to highlight it, but this can be overridden using the `highlights_pre_tag` and `highlights_post_tag` parameters.
+By default, the search term is placed in `<em>` tags to highlight it, but this can be overridden using the `highlights_pre_tag` and `highlights_post_tag` parameters.
 The length of the fragments is 100 characters by default.
 A different length can be requested with the `hightlights_size` parameter.
 The `highlights_number` parameter controls the number of fragments returned, which defaults to 1.

 In the response, a `highlights` field will be added with one subfield per field name.
 For each field, you will receive an array of fragments with the search term highlighted.